Updated: July 23, 2016

 INTO THE LIGHT

-Gabriela recently published “Into the Light” in Works (of Fiction) in Progress Journal.
+Gabriela published “Into the Light” in Works (of Fiction) in Progress Journal.
 The story centers on two characters whose complex legacies come to clash, challenging the reader to consider whether we are at the mercy of our conditioning, or if it’s possible to shape a different fate for ourselves.
 The story is here as is a brief interview with Gabriela.

 PAS DE DEUX